warmana/cloudant-docs-fork/source/includes/offerings/_bluemix.md

 #### Support

-Support for Standard plan configurations is optional.
+Support for Standard plan service instances is optional.
 It is provided by purchasing "Bluemix Standard Support".
 Support is not available for the Lite plan.